day8/re-frame/docs/WIP/Flow.md

 I lied above.

 I said the `router` called the event handler associated with an event.
-This is a useful simplification but we'll see in future tutorials that there's more going on.
+This is a useful simplification, but we'll see in future tutorials that there's more going on.

 I'll wave my hands about now and give you a sense of the real story.

 Instead of there being a single handler function, there's actually a pipeline of functions which we call an interceptor chain.
+The handler you write is inserted into the middle of this pipeline.

-This pipeline manages three things things:
+This function pipeline manages three things:
   - it prepares the `coeffect` for the event handler (the set of inputs required by the handler)
-  - it calls the handlerevent
+  - it calls the event handler (Domino 2)
-  - it handles the `effects` produced by the
+  - it handles the `effects` produced by the event handler  (Domino 3)

 The router actually looks up the associated "interceptor chain", which happens to have the handler wrapped on the end.